Ryan O'Malley (American football)

-Ryan O'Malley (born July 24, 1993) is an American football tight end who is currently a free agent.
+Ryan O'Malley (born July 24, 1993) is an American former professional football tight end.
 He played college football at the University of Pennsylvania, and signed with the Oakland Raiders as an undrafted free agent in 2016.

-Early years
+Early life

 O'Malley was a three-year letterman in football at Summit High School in Summit, New Jersey, where he played wide receiver and defensive end.
 He was a member of the 2009 team that went 12-0 and won the Group 2 State Championship.
 He was a team captain as a senior in 2010.
 He was named First-team All-County and First-team All-Conference in 2010.
 He also earned various All-State honors in 2010.
 In 2010, he recorded 11 receptions, 195 receiving yards, seven receiving touchdowns, 56 tackles and 14 sacks.
 He was also a two-year letterman in track and basketball.

 He graduated from Summit High School in 2011.